B-ki/cloud-one/README.md

 - **MariaDB**: Reliable MySQL-compatible database
 - **phpMyAdmin**: Web-based database administration interface

-The stack is optimized for cloud deployment with persistent data storage, automated backups, and infrastructure as code using Terraform.
+The stack is optimized for cloud deployment with persistent data storage, automated backups, and infrastructure as code using Ansible.

 ## Getting Started